danbev/learning-quantum-computing/README.md

 at the same time.
 But this is under the asumption that we don't inspect the value as it would then collapse and only be in of state would it not?
 How do the qbits get used in algorithms, I'm obviously missing something here?

+#### Superconductor
+The great thing about superconductors is that electricity flows without any loss, so a current in a close loop can theoretically flow forever.
+In a qubit made of a superconductor loop, a current oscillates back and forth around a loop.
+A microwave is injected which excites the current into a superposition of states This design is used by IBM’s cloud platform Q Experience which is the basis for the code used in this book.
+It is also used by Google and a private venture called Quantum Circuits, Inc. (QCI)